Variational principles for fluid dynamics on rough paths: Examples

-\paragraph{Vorticity dynamics} Let us now discuss vorticity dynamics in both the inhomogeneous and homogeneous case.
+\paragraph{Vorticity dynamics} We will now discuss vorticity dynamics in both the inhomogeneous and homogeneous case.
 We assume $\operatorname{div}_{\mu_g}\xi\equiv 0$ and that all quantities are regular enough subsequently to perform each calculation.
 First, notice that for every $f\in C^\infty$,

 That is, $f(\rho_t)$ is advected by $\rmd x_t$ (see Remark \ref{rem:RPDE_Inverse}).
 Let $\omega=\bd u^{\flat}\in \Omega^2$ be the vorticity two-form.
 Since the exterior derivative $\bd$ commutes with the Lie derivative, we obtain